Judicial Profile: Department 8

 - Jury Instructions

 Counsel should submit proposed jury instructions before trial.
 In criminal cases, counsel may submit CalCRIM checklists.
-For civil cases, instructions should be full text, with citations to BAJI or other authorities, but with no information identifying the submitting party.

 Judge Kennedy gives preliminary instructions at the beginning of the trial and the bulk of instructions before closing arguments.

 - Counsel should file and serve witness lists before trial and exchange other witness information in accordance with the applicable statutes.
 Counsel should have sufficient witnesses available to avoid delays in trial.
 Judge Kennedy will allow reasonable adjustments in the order of witnesses or the schedule of trial to accommodate witnesses’ schedules.

 - Judge Kennedy will impose sanctions when necessary.